stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

   `bytecode`: bytecode of the smart contract.

-  `call_value`: amount of TRX that send to the smart contract.
+  `call_value`: amount of STB that send to the smart contract.

   `consume_user_resource_percent`: user energy payment percentage of the whole energy payment which includes both contract deployer’s payment and user energy payment.